Skip to main content

 The real issue with wet wood: chip discharge

 Soggy chips are heavier and stickier than dry chips.
 They can pack into the discharge chute, clog the chute deflector, and reduce chip-throw distance.
 The fix: a steeper discharge angle, a cleaner chute interior, and don’t chip in pouring rain if you can avoid it.
 For intermittent rain, just clear the chute periodically.
+Hydraulic-feed chippers with larger discharge openings — like those on the Woodmaxx MX-8800 — handle wet chip discharge better than gravity-feed models.

 03